bahlo/arne.me/posts/on-hexagonal-architecture.md

 I'm really happy with my application and I don't think I'll go back to MVC-style applications any time soon.
-I encourage you to try and build a service using a hexagonal architecture and share your experience – obviously doesn't have to be Go.
+I encourage you to try and build a service using a hexagonal architecture and share your experience – doesn't have to be Go.
 If you want to read more on hexagonal architecture, I recommend checking out [go-kit](https://gokit.io).
 There is also a GopherCon 2018 talk by Matt King, here is